X-Zero-L/schemaforge-ai/examples/README.md

 ## Quick Overview

-The examples in this directory show three main ways to use SchemaForge AI:
+The examples in this directory show main ways to use SchemaForge AI:

 1. **Using Predefined Models** - Define Pydantic models manually and use them to structure data
 2. **Auto-Generating Models** - Generate Pydantic models automatically from sample data
-3. **Using the SDK Wrapper** - Use a simple SDK wrapper to simplify integrating with SchemaForge AI

 ## File Descriptions